Connection (Rolling Stones song): Performances

 The song was performed by Richards during his 1988 solo tour and during shows on the Stones' 1995 leg of the Voodoo Lounge Tour and the 2006 A Bigger Bang Tour throughout North America.
 "Connection" is also featured in the 2008 Martin Scorsese film Shine a Light and on the accompanying soundtrack album.

 Cover versions

 "Connection" has been covered by American rock and roll band The Connection, on their album Let It Rock, Marble Phrogg (on their 1968 self-titled album), Ramblin' Jack Elliott (on his 1968 debut album for Reprise Records Young Brigham), Montrose (on their 1974 album Paper Money with Sammy Hagar on vocals), Arlo Guthrie (on his 1976 album Amigo), Eddie and the Subtitles (on their 1983 album Dead Drunks Don't Dance) and Everclear.
+In December 2024, Susanna Hoffs and Elvis Costello collaborated on a version to celebrate Keith Richards' 81st birthday.

 This song was performed many times by the New Riders of the Purple Sage, with Jerry Garcia and Marmaduke Dawson singing.